cambridge-cares/TheWorldAvatar/Agents/OSMAgent/README.md

 The agent has been implemented to work in the stack.
 Follow the instructions in the [stack-manager README](https://github.com/cambridge-cares/TheWorldAvatar/blob/main/Deploy/stacks/dynamic/stack-manager/README.md) to set up the stack.

 ### 2.3.
 DataIntegrationAgent
-This agent is designed to work with the data instantiated by the DataIntegrationAgent (referred to as 3D data), and assumed the presence of 3D data inside the stack PostgreSQL.
+This agent is designed to work with the data instantiated by the DataIntegrationAgent (henceforth, referred to as 3D data), and assumed the presence of 3D data inside the stack PostgreSQL.
 **Please ensure that the DataIntegrationAgent is deployed in the stack and ran first before building and running this agent.**

 ### 2.4.
 Uploading Raw Data
 #### 2.4.1.
 OSM Data
 Upload raw OSM data in the same stack PostgreSQL database as the 3D data using [stack-data-uploader] as a set of points and polygons of `.gml` data.
 The data structure and config file to upload the raw OSM data in stack-data-uploader is located in [inputs] directory.
+Ensure that the database specified in [osm.json](inputs/config/osm.json) is the same database where the 3D data is located.

 To prepare OSM data in `.gml` format
-1) Download desired bounding box from [BBBike.org](https://extract.bbbike.org/) or [GeoFabrik](https://download.geofabrik.de/).
+1) Download desired bounding box from [BBBike.org](https://extract.bbbike.org/) (check junk email) or [GeoFabrik](https://download.geofabrik.de/) in `.pbf` format.
-2) The `.pbf` is then to be converted into `.osm` using [osmconvert](https://wiki.openstreetmap.org/wiki/Osmconvert).
+2) Convert the `.pbf` file into `.osm` format using [osmconvert](https://wiki.openstreetmap.org/wiki/Osmconvert).
-3) `.osm` file is then imported into QGis's using [QuickOSM](https://plugins.qgis.org/plugins/QuickOSM/) plugin, the points and polygons layer are exported in `.gml` format.
+3) Import the `.osm` file  into QGIS using [QuickOSM](https://plugins.qgis.org/plugins/QuickOSM/) plugin, then export points and polygons layer as `points.gml` and `polygons.gml`.

 #### 2.4.2.
 Digitales Landschaftsmodell (DLM) Land Use Data
 If unavailable within the database, DLM files can be uploaded via the stack-data-uploader in Pirmasens Digital Twin (PSDT) repository.